andyWynyard/Maverick-by-SIGMA-test/README.md

 ---
 This is a little test application for you to build.
 It isnt so much to test your skill in programing, but more to see how you think through a problem.
-__No framework should be used to build this,__ simple __HTML, CSS and JavaScript__ is to be used.
+__No framework should be used to build this,__ simple __HTML, CSS (SCSS) and JavaScript__ is to be used.
 However, as __jQuery__ is pretty much ubiquitous to JS, you can use that also.
 The example image below is to represent a super basic template, and you should use your creativity to build on this.

 Try to think about two specific areas:
 1. What would make the user experience simpler or more obvious.